 The special configuration must have two computer systems: one with a WCS and the other actually operating the utility.
+The WCS must have the configuration described for the stand-alone environment above.

-The system which runs the utility program must have the hardware appropriate for the type of operating system or for stand-alone operations.
-The processor need not have any WCS and the processor itself can be either a 70-series, 620/f, or 620/L. Operating system requirements prevail, since VORTEX does not run on a 620/L.
+The system which runs the utility program must have the hardware appropriate for the type of operating system or for stand-alone operations, but the processor need not have any writable control store and the processor itself can be either a 700X, 620/f or 620/L. Operating system requirements prevail, since VORTEX does not run on a 620/L.